Russia Hits Ukraine Grid In Latest Fatal Barrage - UrduPoint

 Russia Hits Ukraine Grid In Latest Fatal Barrage

-Moscow in turn blamed Ukraine for drone attacks which caused explosions at two of its airfields, killing three soldiers.

-The attacks came just after Russia shrugged off a Western-imposed price cap on its oil exports, warning the move would not disrupt its military campaign in Ukraine.
+The attacks came just after Moscow shrugged off a Western-imposed price cap on its oil exports, warning that the move would not disrupt its military campaign in Ukraine.

-While the drone attacks on Russia's Saratov and Ryazan regions were intercepted, the defence ministry said falling debris had caused the explosions.

-At the same time, it claimed a "massive attack on Ukrainian military command systems and related defence, communications, energy and military facilities".

-Fresh power cuts were announced in all regions of Ukraine due to the heavy strikes.

-"Due to the consequences of shelling... a regime of emergency shutdowns will be introduced in all regions of Ukraine," national electricity provider Ukrenergo said on Telegram.
+Russian state-run media at the same time released footage of President Vladimir Putin driving a Mercedes car across the Crimea bridge that connects the annexed peninsula to the Russian mainland and was damaged in blast last month.

-The head of the central Zaporizhzhia region, Oleksandr Starukh, said Russian missiles on Monday had left two people dead.
+The head of the central Zaporizhzhia region, Oleksandr Starukh, said that Russian missiles had left two people dead.
+Officials in regions in the east and south announced disruptions to water, electrical and heating services.

-Ukrainian President Volodymyr Zelensky said his country's military had shot down a majority of Russian missiles fired earlier in the day, and engineers had already begun working to restore electricity.

-"Our people never give up," Zelensky said in a video-statement on social media.
+"There are already strikes on energy infrastructure facilities and subsequently emergency power outages," the national electricity provider Ukrenergo said in a statement.

+Officials in the eastern region of Sumy and the southern regions of Odessa and Mykolaiv said residents were being subjected to disruptions in water, power or heating supplies as a result of the strikes.

 "Russia's economy has all the necessary potential to fully meet the needs and requirements of the special military operation," Kremlin spokesman Dmitry Peskov told reporters, using Moscow's term for the Ukraine offensive.